tomaslin/grails-inviter/README.md

     grails.plugin.inviter.invitationForm.submit = Invite friends
     grails.plugin.inviter.pickForm.submit = Pick friends

-To fully customize i18 for your app, overwrite the keys and declare (before the call to inviter.js - so probably before you declare <r:require module="inviter"/> ) a js variable INVITER_FILTER_BLANK.
+To fully customize i18 for your app, overwrite the keys and declare (before the call to inviter.js - so probably before you declare `<r:require module="inviter"/>` ) a js variable `INVITER_FILTER_BLANK`.

 Its value is used as placeholder in the search form.